raheemlawal/chef/README.md

 # Chef: RAG App
 Retrieval Augmented Generation combines a data source with the power of LLMs.
+Input is converted into an embedding using an embedding model.

 ## Technologies